pierrediedhiou/cybersecurity-journey/glossary.md

 - **CSP** — Content Security Policy, an HTTP security header that helps prevent XSS attacks by controlling where resources can be loaded from
+- **Control Flow** — The order in which code is executed in a program, controlled by conditions (if-else, switch) and loops (for, while, do...while)
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU